 The Old Fashioned Way

-Many people choose to cut their own hair or a family members.
+Many people choose to cut their own hair.
 Hey, it was good enough for your grandparents, so if you’re tight on cash give it a shot.
 Cutting your own hair or a family member will require more frequent trimmings such as cutting split ends or bangs.
 That also includes extensive cuttings.
 For men, go with a very short cut or, if you have the head and face for it, go bald!
 Keep in mind, if you choose bald, stay up on your shavings.

 Select A Simple Hair Style